 Bullying can also occur in adulthood.
 In recent years, workplace bullying has received significant attention.
 This bullying can take the form of sexual harassment, attempts to extract favors, excluding people from meetings, gossip, and other forms of overt hostility.
 Some forms of workplace bullying, particularly sexual harassment, are legally actionable and can result in lawsuits.

-Victims of bullying may find support and a safe environment to address their feelings in counseling or therapy.
+Victims of bullying may find a supportive and safe environment to address their feelings in counseling or therapy.
 Being a victim of bullying can result in difficult emotions such as anger, shame, anxiety, and isolation.
 Therapy can help victims of bullying notice, share, and process painful feelings, which left unattended can negatively impact one's personal well-being.
 Some people who are victims of bullying may internalize the role of victim, which can cause challenges in one's relationships and one's sense of self.
-A trained therapist can help a person better understand how this role impacts their lives, as well as teach coping skills for moving forward, such as assertive communication and boundary setting.
+A trained therapist can help a person better understand how this role impacts their lives, as well as teach coping skills for moving forward, such as assertive communication and boundary-setting.
 Some victims of bullying benefit from support groups or group therapy, in which people who have experienced similar types of victimization can support one another in healing.

-Josie, age 11, is the victim of bullying at her middle school.
+Getting Bullied at School: Josie, age 11, is the victim of bullying at her middle school.
 A group of popular girls have been calling her names, teasing her in public, throwing paper at her, and posting mean messages about her online for other students to see.
 Josie is very afraid, anxious, and upset about how the girls are treating her, but keeps her feelings to herself because she is ashamed to be considered a tattle-tale.
 One day the girls at school humiliate Josie so badly that she tells her mom about the experience after school.
 Josie's mom immediately contacts school officials and meets with school administration to discuss the bullying problem.
 Josie begins seeing the school counselor regularly to talk about her feelings, practice behaviors for responding to bullies, and building self-esteem.
 The school administration also begins a school-wide program to crack down on peer bullying.
 With the support of her parents, the school, and the school counselor, Josie feels much safer and is better able to assert herself in the presence of bullies.

-Bullying. (n.d.).
+- Bullying. (n.d.).
 U.S National Library of Medicine.
 Retrieved from http://www.nlm.nih.gov/medlineplus/bullying.html

-Last updated: 05-14-2013
+Last updated: 07-28-2015